keratagpro/node-reddit-sidebar-twitch/README.md

 Simple NodeJS project that can add Twitch streams of a specific game to a subreddit's sidebar.

+This is a fork of [Kera's Twitch Stream Bot](https://github.com/keratagpro/node-reddit-sidebar-twitch) which adds thumbnail sprites.

 ## Usage

 0. Run `npm install` to install dependencies.